enuffv/enuffbotting/README.md

 #

-this just shows the possibilities.
-Don't use this to other people, only yourself for research.
+this is not to be used maliciously and only on your own videos as it's not meant to spread youtube with bot behaviour.